-What is the Fruit of the spirit, what are the biblical example of the fruits of the spirit?
+What is the Fruit of the spirit, what are the biblical examples of the fruits of the spirit?
 Having so many questions about the fruit of the spirit?
-This fruit of the spirit bible study will give all you need as we unveil the 9 fruit of the spirit with meaning and purpose.

 To begin with the first question, what are the fruit of the spirit?